canonical/certification-docs/Policy_Guide-16.04.rst

 Hardware
 --------
-Hardware to be Certified should be GA level hardware, NOT development level hardware, SDV, BBVT, FVT or any other non-ready-for-production level.
+Hardware to be Certified should be GA level hardware, *not* development level hardware, SDV, BBVT, FVT or any other non-ready-for-production level.
 The hardware should be the same hardware that customers are able to purchase.